dsorokin/aivika-fsharp-ce/README.md

 sugar for working with such computations, which is a clue to practical usability of the method.

+### License

 Aivika for .NET is available under a dual-license model: GNU GPL License v3 (GPLv3) and Commercial.

 A Commercial Aivika license keeps your code proprietary where only you can control and monetize on your end product’s development, user experience